Flatware might seem simple at first glance, but behind every fork, spoon, and knife is a specific purpose, and often, a specific type.

 Types of spoons

-Spoons are a crucial part of flatware sets.
-With their rounded bowl-shaped ends, they are ideal for scooping, stirring and eating both solid and liquid foods.
-Every flatware catalog should have a variety of spoons to meet various needs.
+Spoons are a core part of any flatware set.
+With their rounded, bowl-shaped heads, they’re ideal for scooping, stirring, and eating both solid and liquid foods.

 A table spoon is the most common type of spoon and is used for serving food such as stews, soups, and sauces.
 It is also used for eating cereal, porridge, and other similar dishes.
 It is typically placed to the right of a plate in a table setting and is widely used in formal and informal dining.